5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ## About
 This chapter contains 2 methods for improving the performance of AMD Radeon Graphics Cards when running macOS:

-- **Method 1**: Utilizes **SDDTs** to inject GPU Properties and PowerPlay data into macOS to optimize performance in OpenCL and Metal applications while lowering the overall power consumption of the card.
+- **Method 1**: Utilizes **SSDTs** to inject GPU Properties and PowerPlay data into macOS to optimize performance in OpenCL and Metal applications while lowering the overall power consumption of the card.
 This method tries to mimic how the GPU would operate in a real Mac.
 - **Method 2**: Utilizes **`DeviceProperties`** to select specific Framebuffers (method 2a) and inject PowerPlayInfo tables (method 2b).
 Methods 2a and b can be combined.

 ### SSDTs vs. `DeviceProperties` – some considerations